 About · Background · Experience

-Program leader with deep experience in accessibility, modernization, and enterprise delivery.
+Program leader in accessibility, modernization, and enterprise delivery.

 Currently at Deque as Strategic Accessibility Training Consultant, leading enterprise accessibility training programs.
 Previously: Senior IT Program Manager at State Farm (2005–2018), where I led large-scale initiatives including a $1.6B divestiture, $2B data center buildout, and enterprise claims transformation.